 Very few people would think of themselves as a David pitted against a Goliath, yet when their back is to the wall, they turn into a David, rescuing people from certain death,

 Cupid’s arrow found its target and we married.
 Sixty-six years later we still fizz with the magic,

 ‘I might be onto something here,’ Les’s voice broke the quiet afternoon

-When he finished, there was an awesome silence in the room.
-And then people rose and cheered.
-There was an extraordinary outburst of applause from every corner of the auditorium.
-We were all on our feet, screaming and cheering; doing everything we could to show how much we appreciated what he had done.
 He smiled, wiped the sweat from this brow, raised his bow to quiet us, and then he said - not boastfully, but in a quiet, pensive, reverent tone - "You know, sometimes it is the artist's task to find out how much music you can still make with what you have left."

 I have stitched at it every evening and have completed eight birds.
 I began the project in February 2018 when I traced the pattern and ironed it on to the linen and sewed the first stitches.
 I estimate it will be June 2019 when I say, ‘It is finished!’